-Have you ever read what is happening to your data when you are registering to Facebook.
+Have you ever read what is happening to your data when you are registering for Facebook.
 I am sure most of us don’t.

 Did you know that all your history of messages and contacts (if they are connected to your account) are being kept on Facebook servers?

-Did you know that the last elections of the US president used a data of 50 million users to make a successful campaign for an upcoming president?
-As it was mentioned above, these all cases of using and collecting personal data are done for advertising and promotion purposes.
-And these are also cases, where your data was extremely valuable but you didn’t get any profit from it.
+Did you know that the last elections of the US president used data of 50 million users to make a successful campaign for an upcoming president?
+As it was mentioned above, all cases of using and collecting personal data are done for advertising and promotion purposes.
+And these are also cases where your data was extremely valuable, but you didn’t get any profit from it.

 So, is it possible to get money for providing personal data?

 Yes, because the decentralized system of blockchain gives you this opportunity.